elringus/sprite-glow/README.md

 ### Can I use the effect with components other than SpriteRenderer (UI Image, Tilemap, etc)?

-The effect with components other than SpriteRenderer (UI Image, Tilemap, etc) cannot be used directly (after all, this project is called **Sprite**Glow).
-It is only possible if the component is using a shader similar to sprites, e.g. UI objects, tilemaps, “2D” stuff, etc. To accomplish this, a material based on the `Sprites/Outline` shader must be created and manually applied to the component.
-This will allow control over all of the glow parameters using the material editor.
+Not directly (after all, this project is called **Sprite**Glow).
+It is only possible if the component is using a shader similar to sprites, e.g. , “2D” stuff such as UI objects, tilemaps, etc. To accomplish this, a material based on the `Sprites/Outline` shader must be created and manually applied to the component.
+Material editor can then be used to control all of the glow parameters.
 In the project, scenes with examples of applying the effect to UI Button or a tilemap can be found.

 ![](https://i.gyazo.com/6c92f315d8a25600bf4ec930c5b7de3e.png)